The Fourth Catalog of Active Galactic Nuclei Detected by the Fermi Large Area Telescope: Introduction

-Thanks to its unique capabilities, the {\em Fermi}-Large Area Telescope (LAT) has unveiled many new aspects of the gamma-ray sky.
-The latest source catalog \citep[4FGL, ][]{4FGL} based on the first 8 years of data includes 5065 sources detected with a Test Statistic greater than 25.
-At high galactic latitudes, active galactic nuclei (AGNs) represent by far the dominant class of sources.
-Over 98\% of these AGNs are of the blazar type, with a relativistic jet closely aligned with the line of sight.
-We present here the fourth catalog of $|b|>10\arcdeg$ AGNs detected by the LAT (4LAC), derived from the 4FGL catalog.
-In addition to the improvements of the 4FGL analysis relative to 3FGL, the 4LAC has benefited from updated counterpart catalogs for the associations methods with a recalibration of the association procedure.
-Gamma-ray AGN catalogs constitute unique resources to study the blazar phenomenon.
-Recent applications are population studies probing the BL Lac-FSRQ dichotomy \citep{Ghis17,Nal17,Chr19}, references for works on individual sources, investigating the connections between gamma-ray loudness and brightness/polarization at other observational bands \citep{Ang16, Lic17, Mas17,Fan18, Zar18} or the timing correlations between the activity in the gamma-ray bands and other bands \citep{Fuh16,Ito16}, and testing the possible link between gamma-ray AGNs and the sources of ultra high-energy cosmic rays \citep{Kag17} or high-energy neutrinos \citep{Pad16,Aar17}.
-The catalogs also provide a sample to probe the Extragalactic Background Light \citep{Abd18} and the Intergalactic Magnetic Field \citep{Bro18} and to assess the contribution of AGNs to the extragalactic diffuse gamma-ray background \citep{For16,DiM18}.
+Gamma-ray AGN catalogs constitute unique resources for a broad range of astrophysics research.
+Recent applications include: population studies probing the BL Lac-FSRQ dichotomy \citep[e.g. ][]{Ghis17,Nal17}; works on individual sources investigating the connections between gamma-ray loudness and brightness/polarization at other observational bands \citep[e.g. ][]{Ang16, Lic17, Mas17, Fan18, Zar18}; timing correlations between activity in the gamma-ray band and other wavelengths \citep[e.g. ][]{Fuh16,Ito16}; and tests of the possible link between gamma-ray AGNs and sources of ultra high-energy cosmic rays \citep[e.g. ][]{Kag17} or high-energy neutrinos \citep[e.g. ][]{Pad16,Aar17,Gar19}.
+These catalogs also enable probes of the extragalactic background light \citep[EBL, e.g., ][]{Abd18} and the intergalactic magnetic field \citep[e.g., ][]{Bro18,Ack18}, along with a measurement of the AGN contribution to the extragalactic diffuse gamma-ray background \citep[e.g., ][]{For16,DiM18}.

-The document is organized as follows.
+The paper is organized as follows.
 Section 2 briefly describes the observations by the LAT and the analysis employed to produce the eight-year catalog.
-Section 3 presents the methods for associating \mbox{gamma-ray} sources with AGN counterparts and the different schemes for classifying 4LAC AGNs.
-Section 4 describes the contents of the 4LAC fits table and gives the statistics of the 4LAC blazar and non-blazar populations.
-It also includes a brief presentation of low-latitude ($|b|<10\arcdeg$) AGNs, which do not belong to 4LAC.
-Section 5 summarizes some of the basic properties of the 4LAC sources and discusses the overlap with the AGNs detected at very high energies (VHE) by the Cherenkov telescopes.
+In \S3, we present the methods for associating gamma-ray sources with AGN counterparts and the different schemes for classifying them.
+Section 4 describes the contents of the 4LAC fits table and gives the statistics of the blazar and non-blazar populations.
+This section also includes a brief presentation of low-latitude ($|b|<10\arcdeg$) AGNs, which do not formally belong to the 4LAC.
+Some of the basic properties of the catalog sources are given in \S5, along with a discussion of the overlap with the AGNs detected at very high energies (VHE; energies above 100 GeV) by atmospheric Cherenkov telescopes.
+Section 6 summarizes our findings.